sidkulkarni/Weather-iOS/README.md

 Used SwiftyJSON to parse the JSON data received from the website and use it on the application.

-Used Udemy's IOS App Development Bootcamp Course as a resource and template for the project.
+Used Udemy's IOS App Development Bootcamp Course as a resource to build this project.